hagent/export-macos-podcasts/README.md

 1. Open terminal app
 2. Execute `npx github:hagent/export-macos-podcasts` command

+To export a subset of podcasts, add one or more arguments.
+Only podcasts whose series name or file name matches any argument will be included.
+For example: `npx github:hagent/export-macos-podcasts Radio`

 Alternatively you can clone repository:
 1. Clone/Download repository (unarchive it if it was archived)
 2. Open terminal at downloaded folder (context click on folder -> services -> New Terminal at folder or just open Terminal app and execute `cd [REPOSITORY FOLDER]`)